-B2C and B2B segmentation models ascribe customers to individual segments based on a range of common criteria likely to include demographics, needs, attitudes, or behaviours.
+B2C and B2B segmentation models ascribe customers to individual segments using criteria including demographics, needs, attitudes or behaviours.

-However, some models, whilst highly insightful, are resolutely uncommercial because they don’t enable the customers within the individual segments to be identified, targeted or measured easily.
+However, whilst some models are highly insightful, they remain of little use because they don’t enable customers to be identified, targeted or measured.

 Brandspeak focuses on creating segmentation models that:

-In reality, the segmentation model that works best for your organisation is likely to reflect shades of each of the 3 most common segmentation models outlined below:
+In reality, the customer segmentation model that will work best for your organisation is likely to reflect shades of each of the 3 most common modelling approaches outlined below:

-Usage segmentation - this term refers to a behavioural segmentation model based on how (often) the customer interacts with the brand by (for example) visiting the store, going to the website, making a purchase or consuming the product.
+- Usage segmentation – a behavioural segmentation model based on how (often) the customer interacts with the brand by (for example) visiting the store or website, making a purchase or consuming the product.

-Attitudinal segmentation - this term refers to a model that is based on what consumers think about the category in question.
+- Attitudinal segmentation – a model based on what consumers think about the category in question.
 An attitudinal segmentation model enables the organisation to target consumers based on what they think and feel, rather than simply on (for example) how old they are or where they live.

 Brandspeak employs a range of research tools for customer segmentation modelling, measurement and optimisation.
 These include: